devicehive/devicehive-docker/rdbms-image/README.md

 Released versions of devicehive-docker use stable DeviceHive images from [DeviceHive Docker Hub repository](https://hub.docker.com/u/devicehive/).
 But if you want follow DeviceHive development add following parameters:

 * `DH_TAG` - tag for DeviceHive [Frontend](https://hub.docker.com/r/devicehive/devicehive-frontend/), [Backend](https://hub.docker.com/r/devicehive/devicehive-backend/) and [Hazelcast](https://hub.docker.com/r/devicehive/devicehive-hazelcast/) images.
 Can be set to `development` to track development version of DeviceHive.
+* `DH_PROXY_TAG` - tag for [DeviceHive Proxy](https://hub.docker.com/r/devicehive/devicehive-proxy/) image, which serves as API gateway for services and hosts Admin console application.
+Can be set to `development` to track development version of DeviceHive Proxy.
-* `DH_ADMIN_TAG` - tag for DeviceHive [Admin Console](https://hub.docker.com/r/devicehive/admin-console/) image.
-Can be set to `development` to track development version of Admin Console.
+* `DH_WS_PROXY_TAG` - tag for [DeviceHive WS Proxy](https://hub.docker.com/r/devicehive/devicehive-ws-proxy/) image.
+This is a WebSocket proxy to message broker (Kafka).
+Can be set to `development` to track development version of DeviceHive WS Proxy.

 ### PostgreSQL
 These variables are used by Frontend, Backend and PostgreSQL containers.